raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 Now that you've learned the basics of CSS and Foundation, let's add some styling to our landing page!

-Let's first use foundation to add some structure to the content!
+Let's first use Foundation to add some structure to the content!
 Modify `hello.html` to wrap the body's content in the `row`, `large-12 columns`, and `panel` classes.

 ```html
 ...